paulpritchard68/Squirt/README.md

 A `copy` command is also available.
 This will create a new script (ct = copy to) based on an existing script (cf = copy from).
 Again, this command allows for the same options as `build` - if entered, these will be applied to the new script.

+And for those of us that are really lazy, a `chgm` (change multiple) command is available.
+If you have multiple scripts all pointing at the same host, this command allows you to update them all in one go.
+Not all parameters are supported.

 To clear a field, set the value to *Null

 ## Currently supported FTP Actions ##